Justin Coleman: 2016

-On March 7, 2016, the New England Patriots offered Coleman a tender sheet as he became an exclusive-rights free agent.
+On March 7, 2016, the Patriots offered Coleman a tender sheet as he became an exclusive-rights free agent.
 On April 13, 2016, Coleman signed a one-year, $525,000 exclusive-rights tender.
 Coleman entered training camp as a backup cornerback.
 He competed with Jonathan Jones, Brock Vereen, E. J. Biggers, Cre'Von LeBlanc, V'Angelo Bentley, and Darryl Roberts to be the fourth cornerback on the depth chart.
 Head coach Bill Belichick named Coleman the fourth cornerback to begin the season.
 He was listed behind Logan Ryan, Malcolm Butler, and Cyrus Jones.

 Coleman was inactive as a healthy scratch for two games (Weeks 5–6).
 In Week 7, Coleman collected a season-high two solo tackles and made one pass deflection during a 27–16 victory at the Pittsburgh Steelers.
 Coleman was inactive as a healthy scratch for three consecutive games (Weeks 11–13) and was also inactive for a Week 16 victory against the New York Jets.
 He was surpassed on the depth chart by Jonathan Jones and Eric Rowe.
 He finished the season with eight solo tackles and three pass deflections in ten games and one start.

-The New England Patriots finished the 2016 NFL season with a 14–2 record and earned a first round bye.
+The Patriots finished the 2016 NFL season with a 14–2 record and earned a first round bye.
 Unfortunately, Coleman was inactive as a healthy scratch as the Patriots season won three consecutive playoff games to reach Super Bowl LI.
 On February 5, 2017, the Patriots appeared in Super Bowl LI and defeated the Atlanta Falcons by a score of 34–28 in overtime.

 2017

-On March 7, 2017, the New England Patriots placed an exclusive-rights tender on Coleman.
+On March 7, 2017, the Patriots placed an exclusive-rights tender on Coleman.
 On March 17, 2017, Coleman signed his one-year, $615,000 exclusive-rights tender to remain with the Patriots.
-During training camp, Coleman competed Eric Rowe, Cyrus Jones, and Jonathan Jones to be the third cornerback on the Patriots’ depth chart.
+During training camp, Coleman competed Eric Rowe, Cyrus Jones, and Jonathan Jones to be the third cornerback on the Patriots' depth chart.